ddovod/jet-live/README.md

 - Unit tests

 ### Customizations
 **jet-live** is fine-tuned to work with cmake and make/ninja tools, but if you want to adopt it to another build tool, or to receive logs from it, there's a way to customize its' behaviour in some aspects.
-Please refer to documentation of `LiveDelegate`, `ICompilationUnitsParser` and `IDependenciesHandler` for more info and examples.
+Please refer to documentation of `LiveDelegate`, `ICompilationUnitsParser`, `IDependenciesHandler` and `IProgramInfoLoader` for more info and examples.

 **Important:** it is highly recommended to log all messages from the library to see if something went wrong.
 Please see `LiveDelegate::onLog` method.